Labyrinth: The Computer Game: Reception

-In the United States, Labyrinth was more commercially successful than the film upon which it was based.
 Commodore Magazine's Mark Cotone lauded the game's puzzle design, detailed graphics and newcomer-friendly interface.
 He believed that experienced players would enjoy its depth and challenging puzzles.
 Keith Campbell of Commodore User praised its animation and dubbed it "a superb game"—which he found unusual, given its status as a tie-in product.
 Nevertheless, Campbell hesitated to call it an adventure game, and he wrote that the word wheels were "rather tedious" for genre veterans.
 Roy Wagner of Computer Gaming World summarized Labyrinth as a "very well done [game] with an excellent user interface".

 Writing for Computer & Video Games, Matthew Woodley praised the game's variety and interface.
 While he disliked its long loading times, he believed that they were "a small price to pay for such a brilliant game".
 However, Labyrinth was criticized by the three reviewers of Zzap!64.
 Although he praised its visuals, co-reviewer Paul Sumner called the game too slow-paced for an action title and too simplistic for an adventure.
 Co-reviewer Julian Rignall considered it to be boring and "a real disappointment", given Lucasfilm's strong track record.

 Legacy

 Labyrinth was the first adventure game produced by Lucasfilm, which became a critically acclaimed and commercially successful developer in the genre.
 The game's technology and mechanics influenced the company's subsequent title Maniac Mansion, whose "SCUMM" engine was reused in many Lucasfilm adventure games.
 The word wheels were a predecessor to that game's point-and-click interface.
 Gary Winnick, an artist for Labyrinth, went on to lead the production of Maniac Mansion with Ron Gilbert.
 Fox contributed to Maniac Mansion as well, and he later directed Lucasfilm's Zak McKracken and the Alien Mindbenders.
-Retrospectively, writers for the Australian Broadcasting Corporation regarded Labyrinth as a solid first attempt, but as inferior to "the real classics" made afterward by Lucasfilm.
+A retrospective feature by Australian video game talk show Good Game regarded Labyrinth as a solid first attempt, but as inferior to "the real classics" made afterward by Lucasfilm.